ryanboldi/Neuroevolution/README.md

 # Neuroevolution-Projects
-All of my neuroevolution projects merged into one repository
+All of my legacy neuroevolution projects merged into one repository.
+I'm going to be reviving some of these and updating them.